YiangAhead/MBUSNet/Readme.md

-### MBUSNet: **A Multimodal Breast Ultrasound Image Segmentation Network for breast tumor segmentation**
+### MBUSNet: Multimodal Breast Ultrasound Image Segmentation Network with boundary uncertainty augmented
-The code is for paper "MBUSNet: A Multimodal Breast Ultrasound Image Segmentation Network for breast tumor segmentation".
+The code is for paper "MBUSNet: Multimodal Breast Ultrasound Image Segmentation Network with boundary uncertainty augmented".
 More details and implementation files will be uploaded soon!